SreeDurkesh/portfolio/README.md

 # Portfolio React App

 This project is a personal portfolio built with React.
-It showcases skills, projects, experience, and provides a clean, accessible interface for potential clients or employers.
+It showcases skills, projects, experience with contact option.

 ## Features